North Yorkshire Debating Competition

 There was a lovely ethos in the school.

 You are a great team, all working very hard to provide a very high quality Basic Skills education for all pupils within the context of a broad and balanced curriculum.

 The children were polite, articulate and keen to do their best.

 The quality of marking and feedback is impressive and has a positive impact on progress made.

 School Games Mark

 Sainsbury’s School Games GOLD Award!

-We are delighted to announce that we have achieved the School Games Mark Award for the 2017/18 academic year.
+We are delighted to announce that we have achieved the School Games Mark Award for our work during the 2017/18 academic year.

 The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.